appari/Echocardiogram-video-segmentation/README.md

-EchoNet-Dynamic-Segmentation:<br/> Run echonet-segmentation on custom echo videos.
+EchoNet-Dynamic-Segmentation:<br/> Echonet segmentation on custom echo videos.
 ------------------------------------------------------------------------------

 EchoNet-Dynamic is a deep learning model for semantic segmentation of the left ventricle.